 That answer is short, but it hits on why you’re in the field, a special skill or talent you bring to it, what resonates with you about the work, an impressive accomplishment you’ve had, and why you’re interested in the role you’re interviewing for.

-But don’t get too tied into this format!
-This is one example, but there are lots of ways to do a brief professional overview.
-As long as you’re giving a basic sense of what differentiates you professionally — and you’re not just regurgitating your résumé — you should be fine.
+But don’t get too tied to this format!
+This is one example, but there are lots of ways to phrase a brief professional overview.
+As long as you’re giving a basic sense of what differentiates you professionally and you’re not just regurgitating your résumé, you should be fine.

 Your answer only needs to be about one minute long.

 “Tell me about yourself” isn’t usually going to be a major part of the interview — it’s the easing-in that happens before you get into more nitty-gritty topics, so it doesn’t need to be an extensive treatise.
 Roughly one minute is a good general guideline.